 Most people are already pretty good at crashing relationships and goofing up communication.
-Different people have different thinking styles (different Meta Programs).
-And people often have trouble with that.
-They like their own thinking just fine, it’s the other people they find weird.
-Look around you, and you will see plenty of irritation, misunderstanding, anger, frustration, conflict, despair and so on.
-So, how do they do it?
+Different people have different thinking styles.
+And people usually like their own thinking just fine, it’s the other people they have trouble with.
+Look around you, and you will see plenty of irritation, anger, frustration and conflict.
+How do they do it?
 How do they succeed in creating all this trouble?
 Or even more important: How do you do it?
 Let’s have a look at seven effective and time-tested ways to get frustrated through thinking styles.
 Seven proven ways to drive yourself crazy with Meta Programs.

 What are Meta Programs?

-Meta Programs are elements of your thinking style, things like ‘towards’ (focus on goals) versus ‘away from’ (focus on problems).
-Your thinking style is a combination of Meta Programs: different Meta Programs working together.
-Your Meta Programs often determine what you do and how you feel about things.
+Meta Programs are elements of your mindset, things like ‘towards’ (focus on goals) versus ‘away from’ (focus on problems).
+Your mindset is a combination of Meta Programs and values.
+Your mindset often determines what you do and how you feel.

-1. Be convinced that people with a different thinking style suck
+1. People with a different thinking style suck

 2. Mismatch proactively and in great detail